dead-claudia/proposal-es-streams/README.md

 While yes, most streams in practice might be synchronous, there are use cases for async streams, ones larger than you might expect:

 - HTTP server request handling could be modeled as an async stream.
 File system operations are almost always handled asynchronously, so it makes sense to `await` them.
 Also, streams can handle uncaught errors and translate them into 4xx (like "file not found") and 5xx (for most non-FS errors) responses as appropriate, with little need for the user to care.
 And yes, catching async exceptions is also really valuable.
-- Any stream that requires backpressure tracking and could potentially do async actions generally need async
+- Any stream that requires backpressure tracking and could potentially do async actions generally need to know when the consumer is free to process more data.

 ### Why do these streams support return values?